Kjersheim/kjersheim-projects/content/post/shellcode-part2.md

 In particular, this final test shows the practical impact of buffer overflow vulnerabilities, especially when mitigations like stack canaries or non-executable stacks are absent or weak.
 It transitions the exercise from a theoretical flag-capturing task to a real-world example of arbitrary code execution using custom shellcode.

+# References

+Erickson, Jon.
+Hacking: The Art of Exploitation.
+2nd ed., No Starch Press, 2008.